wellyshen/react-cool-virtual/README.md

 };
 ```

 > 💡 The scrollbar is jumping?
-It's because the total size of the items is gradually corrected along with an item has been measured.
+It's because the total size of the items is gradually corrected along with an item that has been measured.
 You can tweak the `itemSize` to reduce the phenomenon.

 ### Real-time Resize